2017 Cannes Film Festival

 The 70th Cannes Film Festival took place from 17 to 28 May 2017, in Cannes, France.
-Spanish film director and screenwriter Pedro Almodóvar was the President of the Jury for the festival and Italian actress Monica Bellucci hosted the opening and closing ceremonies.
-Ismael's Ghosts, directed by French director Arnaud Desplechin, was the opening film for the festival.
+Spanish filmmaker Pedro Almodóvar was the president of the jury for the main competition.
+Italian actress Monica Bellucci hosted the opening and closing ceremonies.
+Swedish filmmaker Ruben Östlund won the Palme d'Or, the festival's top prize, for his comedy-drama film The Square.

-The festival celebrated its 70th edition.
-In late March 2017, the official poster of the festival was revealed featuring Italian actress Claudia Cardinale.
-The actress responded, "'I am honoured and proud to be flying the flag for the 70th Festival de Cannes, and delighted with this choice of photo.
-It's the image I myself have of the Festival, of an event that illuminates everything around … Happy anniversary!"
+The festival celebrated its 70th edition with a special anniversary section featuring some of the new works from well established filmmakers.
+The official poster of the festival featured Italian actress Claudia Cardinale.
+The actress responded: "'I am honored and proud to be flying the flag for the 70th Festival de Cannes, and delighted with this choice of photo.
+It's the image I myself have of the Festival, of an event that illuminates everything around ...
+Happy anniversary!"

-The Palme d'Or was awarded to the Swedish film, The Square directed by Ruben Östlund, which also served as the closing night film of the festival.
+The festival opened with Ismael's Ghosts by Arnaud Desplechin, and closed with The Square.